Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: Conclusions

 There is a tension between traditional nuclear physics methods and nuclear EFTs with formal power counting.
 The former usually relies on purely non-perturbative methods, while the later requires that the subleading pieces of the interaction are treated in perturbation theory and renormalized accordingly.
-Here we have explicitly shown that it is possible to construct EFT-inspired potentials with good power counting properties.
+Here I have explicitly shown that it is possible to construct EFT-inspired potentials with good power counting properties.
 This provides a compromise between EFT and traditional approaches to nuclear physics.
-Of course a necessary condition is to follow the power counting derived from the RG analysis of pionful EFT~\cite{Birse:2005um,Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2012ve,Valderrama:2016koj} (instead of NDA) when building this type of potential.
-The price to pay is that exact RG invariance is broken: the EFT-inspired potentials we are proposing here are only guaranteed to have good power counting properties for a particular cutoff range.
+Of course a necessary condition is to include modifications to the power counting in line with those that have been already derived from renormalization~\cite{Nogga:2005hy,Birse:2005um,Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2012ve,Valderrama:2016koj} (instead of NDA) when building this type of potential.
+The price to pay is that exact RG invariance will be broken: the EFT-inspired potentials I am proposing here most probably are only guaranteed to have good power counting properties for a particular cutoff range.
+Yet, at least for a specific set of cutoffs, these EFT-inspired potentials can be constructed to be equivalent (within EFT uncertainties) to a standard EFT expansion at the observable level.
 But the advantages derived from RG invariance, in particular the possibility of a priori error estimations (crucial for precision nuclear physics), are preserved.

+To summarize, EFT-inspired potentials provide a practical compromise in which a key feature of the EFT approach --- error estimations --- is preserved, while avoiding distorted wave perturbation theory methods that are rather difficult to scale up beyond the two-body sector.